BOARD OF DIRECTORS

-Jeff Baskin (Office Manager) has been very happily working at Pasadena Dance Theatre for nearly three years, but his relationship with PDT goes back several years further, when he began helping with the marketing of the annual Nutcracker production.
+Jeff Baskin (Office Manager) has been very happy working at Pasadena Dance Theatre for nearly three years, but his relationship with PDT goes back several years further, when he began helping with the marketing of the annual Nutcracker production.
 Jeff began his career as a newspaper copy editor, reporter and theater reviewer in Japan and Oregon before becoming a publicist for several Hollywood film studios.
 He joined PDT after working at USC for a number of years as the director of communications for an anti-tobacco use research institute.
 He is a longtime resident of South Pasadena, where his wife, Ellen, teaches second grade.